-Case studies illustrate the analysis approach and the usefulness of this strategy.
+Case studies presented later in this paper illustrate the analysis approach and the usefulness of this strategy.

-4. Purpose of Hazard Evaluation of Procedures-Based Modes of Operation leads to a parametric deviation, this approach only addresses a small fraction of the potential human errors that can affect process safety.
+Purpose of Hazard Evaluation of Procedures-Based Modes of Operation

+Although incorporating human factors considerations into hazard evaluation studies of continuous operation is straightforward by asking why the human might make a mistake that leads to a parametric deviation, this approach only addresses a small fraction of the potential human errors that can affect process safety.
 Many analysts have tried to find accident scenarios in non-routine modes of operations by adding generic guide words such as "deviations during startup" and "deviations during maintenance/sampling" to the hazard evaluation of equipment nodes/sections.
-Unfortunately, this only catches a fraction of the accidents that can occur in non-routine modes since a hazard evaluation team is focused on "continuous" mode of operation during HAZOP or What-if of equipment sections/nodes.
+Unfortunately, this only catches a fraction of the accident scenarios that can occur in non-routine modes since a hazard evaluation team is focused on "continuous" mode of operation during HAZOP or What-if of equipment sections/nodes.